-Learning how to make inferences is a really tough skill to learn!
-Often, students want to look back in the text for answers.
-However, this is not the only aspect students need to do when making inferences.
-They need to use their background knowledge and incorporate it with the information provided.
-Thus, students can be uncomfortable when making inferences!
+Young readers can sometimes be uncomfortable when making inferences!
 To build confidence, using creative lessons is key.
-Luckily, The Case of the Lucky Charms is a fun way to turn students into inference detectives!
+Luckily, The Case of the Lucky Charms is a great way to turn students into inference detectives!

 When making inferences, readers combine their own experiences with clues in the text.
 Therefore, inferences do not just involve pulling quotes or evidence from a passage.
 Instead, they require students to think deeply and form connections based on what they know and what they read.

 Depending on the age, students may work on this activity as a class, in small groups, or alone.
 For instance, the teacher may read each clue, and students work together to rule out suspects.
 Or, students may read the clues themselves to make it more challenging.
 However, the teacher can also read the clues, and students work independently to rule out suspects.
 Thankfully, there are multiple ways for students to complete this incredible activity!
+Regardless if the students are reading the clues or the teacher is reading the clues, the students are still working on this important reading comprehension strategy.

 Often, students love to help solve any mysteries that arise!
 Honestly, this may be where a special pencil went to where all the cracker crumbs came from.
 Ultimately, they love to use clues to help solve issues.
 Therefore, this resource combines this interest with making inferences.
 By doing this, students gain confidence in their skills while having a blast!